strongloop/strongloop.com2/_posts/2019-06-05-may-milestone.md

 The initial proposal for the new adapter is wrapping each configured strategy instance so that it fits the `AuthenticationStrategy` interface.
 Raymond suggested exploring another approach which applies a wrapper to the `passport` module itself.
 And since the team is discussing the work flow of incrementally adding a new feature, Miroslav suggested moving the new passport adapter to a standalone experimental module along with the comparison between two proposals.
 Eventually the adapter will be a component that can be plugged into `@loopback/authentication`.

-## Experimental feature development
+## Experimental Feature Development

-To achieve a balance between the high code quality and the development speed, we decided to introduce experimental features.
+We've introduced experimental features to achieve a balance between the high code quality and the development speed.

 At first we tried keeping the lab packages in a mirror repository `loopback-labs` for the purpose of isolation, then graduate the features into `loopback-next` when they are production ready.
-While during the spike, we realized that a better way to isolate each feature is creating and releasing each feature from its own branch, so that features are independent from each other and have their own life cycle.
+During the spike, we realized a better way to isolate each feature: create and release each feature from its own branch, so that features are independent from each other and have their own life cycle.
 The releasing process is also simpler since it only targets on one package.
-Having that been said, and considering the synchronization effort between two repositories, we decided to keep lab packages stay in `loopback-next`.
+With this in mind, and considering the synchronization effort between two repositories, we decided to keep lab packages stay in `loopback-next`.

 The work flow of adding an experimental package is documented in https://github.com/strongloop/loopback-next/blob/labs/base/LABS.md.
 It explains how to create your experimental feature branch, incrementally improve the code and graduate the package.